noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 ![image](https://github.com/user-attachments/assets/e81caba5-d17d-4b55-9f06-ee60073c573d)

 Now, to check whether the std cell we have created has been included in the design or not.
-Go to the following directory :
+Go to the following directory:
 ```
 /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/26-07_10-33/results/placement
 ```